Suppression of discontinuous phase transitions by particle diffusion: Summary and Discussions

 \section{Summary and Discussions}

 We have investigated the influence of passive diffusion on the order-disorder phase transition and the critical behavior in the Brownian $q$-state Potts model in two dimensions.
 Particle diffusion introduces interesting aspects that are absent in the equilibrium counterpart of immobile spins on a lattice: (i) It breaks detailed balance and drives the system out of equilibrium.
 A weak breaking of detailed balance is irrelevant for some systems.~\cite{Grinstein.1985,Tauber.2002}.
 In the Brownian Potts model particle diffusion turns out to be strong in the sense that it changes the nature of the transition at least for $q>4$. (ii) The particle diffusion introduces time-dependent disorder in the spin-spin interaction network.
 At the critical point, we find that density and spin fluctuations are faster processes than the ordering dynamics $Z_R > Z_D\simeq Z_C$.
 Thus, the diffusion-induced time-dependent disorder is substantially different from quenched disorder.
 We argued that time-dependent disorder suppresses phase coexistence, which is consistent with our numerical results that the Brownian Potts model displays a continuous phase transition.

-We remark that quenched disorder also suppresses the discontinuity of the phase transition~\cite{Greenblatt.2010}.
+{ We remark that quenched disorder also suppresses the discontinuity of the phase transition~\cite{Greenblatt.2010}.
+The 2d random-bond Potts models indeed undergo a continuous phase transition at any values of $q$~\cite{Cardy.1997, Olson.1999}.
+The correlation length exponent is almost constant $\nu\simeq 1.0$ and the correlation function displays a multiscaling behavior.
+It is interesting to note that the correlation length exponent of the Brownian Potts model also has a weak dependence on $q$.
+On the other hand, we do not find any evidence for the multiscaling behavior in the Brownian Potts model. }